So, a little bit about the photographer, me, which may debunk a few myths about photographers…

 Who taught me?

 No-one.
 Seriously, the only photography class I ever went to was an evening class at a local college twenty-odd years ago.
 To be quite frank, I went for 12 Wednesday evenings, and when I woke up, bleary-eyed, on the 13th Thursday morning I really thought than in retrospect I had learnt about as much as say, Donald Trump has learnt about interpersonal skills since being made the President of a non-trivial world power.
-It was run by a gentleman who also seemed to be biding his time on a given Wednesday evenings in a damp classroom, rather than in God’s Waiting Room.
+It was run by a gentleman who also seemed to be biding his time, on a given Wednesday evening in a damp classroom, rather than in God’s Waiting Room.
 To be fair, I did learn about negative space which I wasn’t aware of before, but erm… And could this guy talk?
 So many words, so little content…

 Who do I follow?